Smart charging is a deployment decision, not only a protocol feature

 - What is the rollback plan if a smart charging policy destabilizes a live site?

-EV Cloud provides a smart charging engine that integrates with your OCPP chargers:
+EV Cloud provides a smart charging engine that integrates with your OCPP chargers and feeds session data into OCPI where roaming applies:

 - Visual profile editor — create and schedule charging profiles from the dashboard